Table of Contents

 1. Distinguishing people from noise

-Modern video AI uses computer vision to classify objects.
-It can distinguish between a person, a vehicle, an animal, or a shadow.
+Modern video AI agents use computer vision to classify objects.
+They can distinguish between a person, a vehicle, an animal, or a shadow.
 This capability allows the platform to filter out false positives caused by environmental factors before they ever reach a human operator.
-For example, Spot AI’s "Person Enters No-go Zones" template ensures that alerts are only sent when a human is detected in a restricted area, ignoring movement from banners or pests.
+By setting up specific "no-go zones," alerts are only sent when a human is detected in a restricted area, ignoring movement from banners or pests.

 2. Visual verification before dispatch